aisgbnok/team-project-2211-swen261-04-h/docs/DesignDoc.md

 ### Definition of MVP

 The WebCheckers MVP should be capable of handling users and gameplay.
-Players must be able to sign in, start a game with another player, and resign/sign out if they wish.
-They must be able to play a game which enforces the American Rules of Checkers.
-Throughout the product flow the system must complete validation like gameboard move validation, and username validation to ensure legal gameplay.
+Players must be able to sign in, sign out, start a game with another player, and resign.
+The game system must enforce the American Rules of Checkers and validate moves accordingly.

 ### MVP Features